NoCheat/Documentation/README.md

 Documentation
 =============

 This is unofficial inner workings of NoCheat's Documentation.
-Feel free to chime in but remember this is all whatever.
+If you are feeling lucky, read the Wiki first.